 13 Interesting Italian Blogs for Learners

-Following a language learning blog is a great way to see how others navigate the language and overcome challenges that may be hindering your own progress.
-Blogs offer great tips and tricks for Italian language learners.
+Blogs offer great tips and tricks for Italian language learners, as they let you see how others navigate the language and overcome challenges that may be hindering your own progress.

-But the best part?
-Blogs written exclusively in the Italian language by an actual Italian speaker offer a glimpse of colloquial Italian language not used or discussed in the classroom or textbooks.
-Further, these blogs offer learners a glimpse of Italian text “in the wild.”
+Additionally, blogs written exclusively in the Italian language by an actual Italian speaker offer a glimpse of colloquial Italian language not used or discussed in the classroom or textbooks.
+Let’s not forget the opportunity to put your writing skills to use through comments and conversations on bloggers’ socials.

 Whether you just need some pointers on learning the language or you’re ready to immerse yourself in that elusive Italian “in the wild,” here are 13 of the best blogs for Italian language learners.